 Finally, a good onboarding experience can have a lasting, positive impact on your business.
 It will boost business growth, improve employee loyalty and retention, and increase your bottom line.

-This all sounds great, right?
-So what about all the challenges?
+This all sounds great.
+So what about all the new employee onboarding challenges?
 We have addressed — and solved — 7 of the most common challenges employers face during the onboarding process.
-Now, you can kiss these challenges goodbye.
+So now, you can kiss these challenges goodbye.

 #1 Overloading Information on Day 1